History and exam

 A few studies have shown an increased prevalence of coeliac disease in patients with Crohn's disease and, to a lesser extent, ulcerative colitis.

-Studies have shown an increased prevalence of coeliac auto-antibodies in patients with primary biliary cirrhosis and other liver diseases, but false positives appear higher in these populations.
+Studies have shown an increased prevalence of coeliac auto-antibodies in patients with primary biliary cholangitis and other liver diseases, but false positives appear higher in these populations.

 Use of this content is subject to our disclaimer